-Bows by Josef Frank was produced in 1960 after an early design for a carpet for Haus & Garten from 1929.
+Bows was produced in 1960 after an early design for a carpet for Haus & Garten from 1929.
 Unlike his designs for printed fabrics, which were entirely inspired by nature, Frank’s carpet designs were based on paving patterns and other abstract geometrics.
-The design itself is in the Backhausen archives in Vienna, and the carpet, produced by Almedahl’s, was featured in an interior in Innen-Dekoration in 1933.
-Thirty years after the original design, this fabric still feels fresh and modern, with its field of large, activated geometric pattern of imbricated semi-circles, circles, wedges, diamonds, rectangles and squares, printed in brilliant navy and pale blue, green, yellow, burnt orange,... more
+The design itself is in the Backhausen archives in Vienna, and the carpet, produced by Almadahl’s, was featured in an interior in Innen-Dekoration in 1933.
+The design still feels fresh and modern, with its field of activated geometric forms and brilliant colors.